hrishikesh1990/freelancer_report/docs/3a-how-to-manage-a-remote-team.md

 This could start with anyone in the team giving a small introduction of the person and welcoming them followed by others giving them a warm welcome too!
 Other than messages on a public channel, personally messaging the individual would make them feel more special and welcome.

-> "On someone’s first day they get set up on all our tools, sync up with their lead and key points of contact, enjoy a robust welcome GIF party, and read through some key docs about our vision, mission, and values.

-> **- Courtney Seiter, Director of People at Buffer**
+> "On someone’s first day they get set up on all our tools, sync up with their lead and key points of contact, enjoy a robust welcome GIF party, and read through some key docs about our vision, mission, and values. <br>**- Courtney Seiter, Director of People at Buffer**

 ### C) Assigning a mentor